 Remove the drive belt (1) (Refer to 'Removing The Drive Belt' procedure elsewhere in this section).

-Remove the passenger side hub cap if equipped and using a 3/4" lug wrench, remove the wheel and tire assembly.
+Remove the passenger side hub cap if equipped and remove the wheel and tire assembly.

 Set park brake and place direction selector in 'Forward' to place tension on clutches.